 - Step 1 Gather information concerning the alleged infraction and investigate the events related to that allegation.
 This should be done on the day of the offense or as soon as possible given the circumstances and the complexity of the situation.
 Be efficient and prompt, but do not rush to judgment.
-Properly document the investigation. - Step 2 If permitted by the Student Code of Conduct, consider out-of-school suspension for a maximum of three school days as an interim measure.
-REMINDER: an outof-school suspension cannot exceed three school days.
+Properly document the investigation. - Step 2 Consider an interim assignment pending conclusion of the investigation.

+If the student is in the "FAPE Free Zone" (FFZ) all options are available, including out-of-school suspension for up to three school days, see below for possible exceptions if the student is enrolled in a grade level below grade three or homeless; additionally, you will want to review your Student Code of Conduct.
+The student is in the FFZ if the student has not been removed from his/her Individualized Education Program ("IEP") placement for disciplinary reasons more than ten total days during the current school year.
+REMINDER: an out-of-school suspension cannot exceed three school days.
 If more time is needed to complete the investigation, place the student into in-school suspension after the third day of out-of-school suspension.
-Before imposing any suspension, inform the student of the alleged offense and permit the student to give the student's version of the events.